 - Infrastructure: Acquisition, construction, rehabilitation, or installation of public facilities and improvements such as: sewer projects, flood drainage facilities, solid waste disposal facilities, parks, recreation, open space, streets, sidewalks and walkways, and removal of architectural barriers. - Community/Public Facilities: Acquisition, construction, or rehabilitation of community facilities (predominantly those run by nonprofit agencies and serving low-income residents), such as food banks, senior centers, and community centers.
-Nonprofit childcare facilities are encouraged to apply, and are eligible to the extent the funding requested is in proportion to the low-income households served and for the program (non-administrative) portion of the facility. - Housing for Special Needs: Applicants seeking funding for housing acquisition, rehabilitation, or construction should apply under the Housing Production or Preservation NOFAs.
+Nonprofit childcare facilities are encouraged to apply, and are eligible to the extent the funding requested is in proportion to the low-income households served and for the program (non-administrative) portion of the facility. - Acquisition of Existing Housing: Applicants seeking funding for new housing construction or acquisition with substantial rehabilitation should apply under the Housing Production or Preservation NOFAs.
+Applicants seeking funding for turnkey housing acquisition (with no or very minor rehabilitation needed), especially for special needs populations, may opt to use this NOFA.